The Hypermobility Spectrum, EDS and Connective Tissue Disorders

 Mobility exists on a spectrum– some people have connective tissue that is really stiff and others have tissues that are quite flexible.
-Most people live between these two extremes, and general exercises are usually designed for this majority of the population.
+Most people live between these two extremes and general exercises are usually designed for this majority of the population.
 Those who are significantly hypermobile may have injuries associated with tissue fragility and a sensitive nervous system that has adapted to chronic stress by amplifying pain in an attempt to protect.
-While hypermobility and associated symptoms can be assessed by a trained physical therapist.
-EDS is a medical diagnosis that requires a Medical Doctor to diagnose.
-Appropriate exercise and lifestyle adaptations are essential in the management of hypermobility, including hypermobility associated with Ehlers-Danlos Syndromes (EDS.)
+While hypermobility and associated symptoms can be assessed by a trained physical therapist, and treatment/self-management of symptoms can begin regardless of where you are in the diagnostic process.

 Regardless of where you land on the hypermobility spectrum, it is important to find a care team with experience treating hypermobility and its possible effects on the musculoskeletal system, nervous system, immune system, gastrointestinal system, and cardiovascular system… as well as the psychosocial system.
 A multidisciplinary and biopsychosocial approach is recommended, especially if your symptoms are chronic and involve multiple body parts or systems.